Python 3 Support¶

 Tastypie has been ported to support only Python 3 within the codebase.

 No changes are required for anyone running an existing Tastypie installation.
 The API is completely backward-compatible, so you should be able to run your existing software without modification.

-All tests pass under both Python 2 & 3.
+All tests pass under Python 3.

 Oauth Is Unsupported¶

 Tastypie was depending on several Oauth libraries for that authentication mechanism.
 Unfortunately, none of them have been ported to Python 3.
 They’re still usable from Python 2, but that will be blocked until the underlying libraries port (or an alternative can be found).